sanskrit/raw_etexts_english/blogs/manasataramgini/2008-09-24_bajirao-i-1737-tulughama-and-the-like.md

 +++
-title = "Bajirao-I, 1737, tulughama and thexa0like"
+title = "Bajirao-I, 1737, tulughama and the like"

 +++
 The collections of unedited and unpublished bakhars from the Shaniwar